sanjaykt/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 15: January 17, 2017 Tuesday

+**Today's Progress**:  Worked through Udemy Web Development Bootcamp work alone project called Patatap clone.
+I learned how to include external library and learned to how to use it in our project.

+**Thoughts**  Still a long way to go… but I am not constantly putting time in it.

 ### Day 14: January 16, 2017 Monday

 **Today's Progress**:  Worked through 4rth project of JavaScript30 and learned more about Array.Prototype methods.